joelparkerhenderson/wordbooks/pages/_book/startup-super-terms-1.0.0.md

 The term can also be used to describe a situation where a manager or executive swoops in and takes credit for the work of others, without contributing significantly to the project themselves.

 The term is often used in a negative context, as it implies a lack of communication and collaboration between team members, and a disregard for the work that has already been done.
 In order to avoid "swoop and poop" scenarios, it is important for team members to communicate regularly and openly, and for all stakeholders to be involved in the project from the outset.

+## The Tragedy of the Commons

+The Tragedy of the Commons is an economic theory that describes a situation where a shared resource is overused or exploited due to a lack of ownership and control.
+The concept was first introduced by British economist William Forster Lloyd in the 1830s and later popularized by American biologist Garrett Hardin in a 1968 paper titled "The Tragedy of the Commons."

+The theory proposes that when individuals have free and unrestricted access to a shared resource, such as land, water, or air, they will tend to overuse and exploit it, even if it leads to the depletion or destruction of the resource over time.
+The reason for this is that individuals acting in their own self-interest will prioritize their short-term gains over the long-term health of the shared resource.

+For example, in a fishing community where the ocean is a common resource, fishermen will try to catch as many fish as possible in order to maximize their profits.
+But if all the fishermen do this, the fish population will decline and eventually collapse, which harms all the fishermen in the long run.
+Similarly, if a group of farmers have access to a common grazing land, they will tend to overgraze their livestock, which can lead to soil erosion and degradation.

+The tragedy of the commons can be mitigated through the establishment of ownership rights and regulations to ensure that the resource is used sustainably.
+For instance, the government can enforce fishing quotas or grazing limits to prevent overuse of the resource.
+Alternatively, the resource can be privatized and assigned to a single owner who can manage and conserve it in the long run.

 ## A rising tide lifts all boats